-X040 University Instrumental Ensembles (2 cr.) required every fall semester, spring semester, and second summer session in which a student is registered for any course, music or non-music.
+X040 University Instrumental Ensembles (2 cr.) required every fall semester, spring semester, and summer term in which a student is registered for any course, music or non-music.

-F450 Chamber Music (1-1-1-1 cr.).
+F450 Chamber Music (1-1-1-1 cr.)
+(1 or 2 credit hours of F446 Woodwind Chamber Ensemble may be substituted).